-- P2 and P3 students with high PCOA scores may be eligible for scholarships. - For the P3 PCOA exam, students scoring at or below the 25th percentile will be required to participate in a longitudinal intervention plan, as determined by the FSOP Assessment Committee.
+• P3 students who score below a certain threshold on the NAPLEX Advantage exam will be required to participate in a longitudinal intervention plan, as determined by the FSOP Assessment Committee.

-\If a student scores < 70% on either the drug or calculations section, they must retake both sections on the next attempt.
+^{}If a student scores < 70% on either the drug or calculations section, they must retake both sections on the next attempt.